jhassell/thejsway/manuscript/chapter03.md

 ## Alternative conditions

-You'll often want to have your code execute one way when something's true and another way when something's false.
+You'll often want to have your code execute one way when something is true and another way when something is false.

 ### The `else` statement